 There are no specific rehabilitation clinics but patients can be assessed by the General Medicine clinic where appropriate.

 There are no emergency criteria.
-If you feel the patient needs to be seen urgently, within the week, it is suggested you phone one of the consultants to discuss prior to faxing the referral.
+If you feel the patient needs to be seen urgently, within the week, it is suggested you phone one of the consultants to discuss prior to referral.

 Please indicate if an interpreter is required and for which language.
 We will arrange this when booking the appointment.

 If cognitive or language deficits are present it is essential the patient is accompanied by a friend or family member to provide the necessary collaborative history.

 Clinic Appointments - Appointments are based on clinical priority:

 Proceed to Emergency Department (ED).